MaryumSayeed/maryumsayeed.github.io/_pages/outreach.md

 </p>

 ## Mentorship
 I'm passionate about mentorship at all levels of academia.
-I have multiple strong female mentors who have guided me throughout my studies, and I encourage women -- especially women of colour -- to surround themselves with people who understand and value you.
-I'm currently a mentor to undergrads as part of the Grad/Undergrad mentorship program.
+I have multiple strong female mentors who have guided me throughout my studies, and I encourage women -- especially women of colour -- to surround themselves with people that appreciate your value.
+I'm currently a mentor to undergraduates as part of the Grad/Undergrad mentorship program.